Home Research and Innovation Projects Be@t – Bioeconomy at textiles

 CCG/ZGDV CONTRIBUTION

-CCG/ZGDV is involved in the development of Initiative 8 - Demonstration of Digital Tracking Tools, inserted in Pillar III of Sustainability
+CCG/ZGDV is involved in the development of Initiative 8 - Digital Tracking Tools Demonstration, inserted in Pillar III of Sustainability

 • Step 1 - Digital product CV demonstration

-• Step 2 - R&D of digital approaches and tools to map the use of textile articles
+• Step 2 - Digital approaches R&D and tools to map the use of textile articles